Deepakvrma14/Deepakvrma14/README.md

 - 👨‍💻 All of my projects are available at [deepakverma.netlify.app/](deepakverma.netlify.app/)

-- 📝 I regularly Practicing code on Leetcode at [https://leetcode.com/phoenixBlade/](https://leetcode.com/phoenixBlade/)
+- 📝 I regularly Practicing code on Leetcode at [phoenixBlade/](https://leetcode.com/phoenixBlade/)

 - 💬 Ask me about **Front end development and frameworks like React and Angular**

 - 📫 How to reach me **deepakverma1482003@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/10xbUMU8AYmlu_321nSNa3JEE9HhHVAcN/view?usp=sharing](https://drive.google.com/file/d/10xbUMU8AYmlu_321nSNa3JEE9HhHVAcN/view?usp=sharing)
+- 📄 Know about my experiences [CV Link](https://drive.google.com/file/d/10xbUMU8AYmlu_321nSNa3JEE9HhHVAcN/view?usp=sharing)

 - ⚡ Fun fact **I code with a side of Kurkure/Lays 🍪 – because every great algorithm deserves a flavorful twist! 🌶️👨‍💻**